MOUNT GRETNA BOROUGH

 Mr. Care gave the following report.

-Leaf and Brush Collection: Leaf collection is underway.
-The first brush collection is complete.
+Leaf and Brush Collection: Leaf and brush collection is complete.

 Equipment: no report